asbecker1/my-python-portfolio/README.md

 Project #5: Number Guesser
 For this project, I made a code that would have the computer generate a random number and then had the user guess a random number.
 It keeps track of how many each person got wrong.

+This contains my work from semester 2 in Ap computer science

+Project #6: Create Task
+For this project, I made a code that would take user input and give the user a food they should eat bases.
+The user puts in the meal the want, then the program changes the filtered list to only include the type of food they want.
+Then they randomly generates a number and then it has an if statement that determines which number is correlated to which food.

+Project #7: